ncatlab/nlab-content/pages/3/9/6/1/1693/content.md

 ### Smallest multiplicatively idempotent rigs

-Let see what are the smallest multiplicatively idempotent rigs.
+Let’s see what are the smallest multiplicatively idempotent rigs.

 - The only multiplicatively idempotent rig of cardinal $1$ is the zero ring $0$.